gitAbishek/LSMProduct/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A revolutionary WordPress LMS plugin to create online courses or eLearning platform easily and quickly.
+WordPress LMS & eLearning plugin to create and sell online courses.
+Easy quiz creation with inbuilt quiz builder.
 Teach anything anytime from anywhere. :)

 == Description ==

-### Masteriyo LMS - Best Free WordPress LMS Plugin
+### Best Free WordPress LMS & eLearning Plugin - Masteriyo LMS

 Masteriyo LMS is the most user-friendly and most powerful WordPress LMS solution to create and sell online courses.
 Comes with a super-fast and minimalist course builder that lets you make online course easily and quickly.
 And, absolutely no coding is required.